PAntoine/vimgitlog/README.md

 TODO
 ----

-1. Also it works of the current branch, this will change to be selectable across branches as this is more usefull.

-2. It is not colour coded yet, it will.
+1. It is not colour coded yet, it will be.

 Licence and Copyright
 ---------------------